Still Breathing: Near-Death Experience Recovery

 Everything here is bright and polished.

 Clean streets.
 Glass buildings.
-Teslas sliding by like they’re gliding on air.
+Teslas sliding past like they’re gliding on air.

-I can’t tell if I’m supposed to be impressed or quietly alarmed.
+I can’t tell if I’m meant to be impressed or quietly alarmed.

 And underneath it all is the guilt.